Brahmana: Taittiriya Pravargya

-Vadhula - Anvakhyana
+Vadhula – Anvakhyana

 Dalal states that the Vadhula (or Anvakhyana) Brahmana of the Vadhula Shakha is 'a Brahmana type of text, though it is actually part of the Vadhula Shrauta Sutra'.
 However, B.B.
 Chaubey states that about 'the nature of the text there has been confusion whether VadhAnva [Vadhula Anvakhyana Brahmana] is a Brahmana, or an Anubrahmana ['work resembling a brahmana' or 'according to the brahmana'], or an Anvakhyana ['explanation keeping close to the text' or 'minute account or statement'].
 When Caland found some newly discovered MSS [manuscript] of the Vadhula School he was not sure about the nature of the text.
 Because of the composite nature of the MS [manuscript] he took the text as part of the Srautasurta of the Vadhulas.
 However, he was not unaware of the Brahmanic character of the text... according to Caland, the word Anvakhyana was given as a specific name to the Brahmanas, or Brahmana-like passages of the Vadhulasutra'.

-AtharvaVeda
+Atharvaveda

-According to M. Bloomfield, the following 9 shakhas - schools or branches - of the AtharvaVeda are the:
+According to M. Bloomfield, the 9 shakhas – schools or branches – of the Atharvaveda are: